UCSF-DataSci/09-second-exam-mtsen1/readme.md

 ## Question 4

 Each plot is made with `matplotlib` and some with the addition of `seaborn`.
+For the plots, outliers were kept in the data for further observation.